How Do Slot Targets Affect Fantasy Football?

-With all of the advanced statistics available nowadays, I’m going to be able to give you an actual hard percentage when it applies to how much more the slot target is worth than the perimeter target.
-To do that, I’ve gone through the last three seasons of targets to receivers, which amounts to more than 30,000 targets in our sample size.
+With all the advanced statistics available nowadays, I’m going to be able to give you an actual hard percentage when it applies to how much more the slot target is worth than the perimeter target.
+To do that, I’ve gone through the last four seasons of targets to receivers, which amounts to more than 40,000 targets in our sample size.
 This study will be based on half-PPR formats, as it’s a good middle ground.

-This obviously favors those in PPR formats, because if your wide receiver is going to be moving to the slot on a more regular basis, you should expect his catch-rate to rise, hence give you more of those one-pointers.
+This statistic obviously favors those in PPR formats because if your wide receiver is going to be moving into the slot on a more frequent basis, you should expect his catch-rate to rise, therefore giving you more points.

 Yards Per Reception and Yards Per Target

 “Ok Mike, we all know the catch percentage is higher in the slot, but the difference in actual production can make up for that, as the depth of target is significantly higher on the perimeter.”
 Well, receivers average 13.59 yards per reception on the perimeter while that number dips down to 11.95 yards per reception in the slot.